rochus-keller/Gingko/Readme.md

 #### How to use

 - Download and unpack any of the official Medley deployments, e.g. [this one](https://github.com/Interlisp/medley/releases/download/medley-240926-e1989850/medley-full-linux-x86_64-240926-e1989850_240513-4becc6ad.tgz); the specific CPU is not relevant in this context.
-- Download the code of this repository to a local folder and run `gcc *.c -std=c99 -lSDL2 -lm -o gingko` in this folder
+- Download the code of this repository to a local folder and run `gcc *.c -std=c99 -fno-strict-aliasing -lSDL2 -lm -o gingko` in this folder
 - Run `./gingko -sysout <path-to-sysout>`, or even simpler `./gingko <path-to-sysout>`; the sysout are located in the medley/loadups folder of the downloaded Medley deployment

 So far this guide applies to Unix systems including Cygwin.
 For Mac M1 use the precompiled binary below.